Skip to main content

 I learned this the hard way last week when a "quick email review" turned into me rewriting the entire thing at 10 PM.
 My colleague's response?
 "Thanks, got it."
 Three hours for a two-word reply.

 The stupid-simple hack that actually works: Whatever time you think something will take, add 40%.
 Not because you're slow.
 Because you know you're going to fiddle with it.
 Might as well plan for reality instead of pretending this time will be different.
+And if you're in Yellow or Red?
+Double it.
+Your perfectionism tax is higher when capacity is lower.

 Let's Talk About What This Is Actually Costing You